 Westminster Bridge Road

-A truly unique underground landscape, featuring various zones including a reconfigured Chelsea Flower Show garden, a glowing greenhouse, fungus covered jewel-encrusted sculptures, and light, sound and scent installations.
-It combines the aesthetics of beauty and glamour with mould and decay.
+A truly unique underground landscape created in collaboration with legendary theatre venue The Old Vic Tunnels it featured various zones including a reconfigured Chelsea Flower Show garden, a glowing greenhouse, fungus covered jewel-encrusted sculptures, as well as light, sound and scent installations.
+It combined the aesthetics of beauty and glamour with mould and decay.

 The Old Vic Tunnels, beneath Waterloo Station, showcases innovative productions and performances and installations in this unique underground venue.